 “Fair Trade is a global trade model and certification which allows shoppers to quickly identify products that were produced in an ethical manner.
 For consumers, Fair Trade offers a powerful way to reduce poverty through their everyday shopping.
 For farmers and workers in developing countries, Fair Trade offers better prices, improved terms of trade, and the business skills necessary to produce high-quality products that can compete in the global marketplace.”

-Fair trade principles cover include six different categories: fair prices and credit, fair labor conditions, direct trade, democratic and transparent organizations, community development, and environmental sustainability.
+Fair trade principles includes several different categories: fair prices and credit, fair labor conditions, direct trade, democratic and transparent organizations, community development, and environmental sustainability.
 Here’s a link to a handout from the Fair Trade Federation:

 In my own words, Fair Trade is a standard which signifies a product has been made ethically – there was no child labor, the artisans are being paid fair wages for their products, the environment was not harmed in the making of the product, etc.